Kartik33/pdf2text/README.md

 There are four options to run the program

-1 Put the pdf files in the /pdf folder and run the program using the command
+1 Put the pdf files in the /pdf folder and run the program using the command<br>
       `python run.py`

-2 You can also give path of the single pdf file
+2 You can also give path of the single pdf file<br>
       `python run.py -f pathToFile.pdf`

-3 Or path to the directory of pdf files
+3 Or path to the directory of pdf files<br>
       `python run.py -d pathToDirectory`

 4 If you are converting documents like research papers and want to remove the footer